 - Celery, carrots, fruits containing pips (e.g. the small seeds in apples, pears, quinces), fruits containing a large “stone” (e.g. peaches, nectarines, plums)

 - Fish, seafood, meat

 The most common food allergies in children are allergies to nuts, cow’s milk, soy, wheat and chicken’s eggs.
 Adults are usually allergic to nuts, soy, celery or seafood.
-Most people who have allergies are allergic to one, two or three foods.
+Most people who have allergies are allergic to between one and three different foods.

 Prevalence and outlook

 About 4% of the population have food allergies.
 They can develop at any age.
 Depending on the age when they start, and what triggers them, allergies go on to develop in very different ways.

 It is very difficult to predict whether and how a food allergy will change over time.
 The more severe the symptoms, and the stronger the reaction in allergy tests, the greater the likelihood that the allergy won’t go away.
 Children with allergies to milk, wheat or soy often “grow out of them” after a few years because their bodies learn to tolerate the allergens.

 If, on the other hand, an allergy first arises in adulthood, it is likely to stay.
 Such allergies typically include fish or seafood allergies.
 Nut allergies also tend to last a long time or never go away again.